microsoft/LMChallenge/README.md

 **Other challenges:** Other games are run & inepected in a similar way, see `lmc run --help`.

-## Running LMChallenge
+## Running LM Challenge

-LMChallenge is quite flexible - it can be used in a variety of ways:
+LM Challenge is quite flexible - it can be used in a variety of ways:

  1. Command Line Interface
  2. Python API